m-paolino/StopChime/README.md

 <a name="intro"></a>
 ## So what's that thing? :point_left:

-Avoiding getting into technical details...in short, it's *a doable solution to automatically silence the boot sound of Mac before shutdown.*
+I'll try to avoid getting into technical details...in short, it's *a doable solution to automatically silence the boot sound of Mac before shutdown.*

 NOTE: below you can find the installation manual or just by clicking [here](#installation-steps)